LLMs are Single-threaded Reasoners: Demystifying the Working Mechanism of Soft Thinking: Analysis of Soft Thinking Behavior

 \section{Analysis of Soft Thinking Behavior}

-Despite the theoretical promise of Soft Thinking to enhance the reasoning capabilities of large language models, our preliminary experiments revealed that its performance did not surpass—and in most cases even fell below—that of traditional token decoding methods.
-This unexpected result prompted us to question the actual behavior of Soft Thinking in practice: Why does incorporating vanilla Soft Thinking not lead to the anticipated performance improvements?
-To uncover the underlying reasons, we decided to delve deeper into the model’s behavior.
+Our preliminary experiments revealed that its performance did not surpass that of discrete token decoding methods.
+This unexpected result prompted us to question the actual behavior of Soft Thinking in practice: \textit{Why does incorporating vanilla Soft Thinking not lead to the anticipated performance improvements?}